junxit/us-congress-code/title-15/chapter-15/sec-714c.md

 ### Use of Commodity Credit Corporation for Purchase of Agricultural Products Formerly Intended for Export to Soviet Union

 Pub.
 L. 96–494, title II, § 206, Dec.
 3, 1980, 94 Stat.
 2572, provided that: “Notwithstanding any other provision of law, the Secretary of Agriculture may use, subject to such terms and conditions as the Secretary may deem appropriate, the funds, facilities, and authorities of the Commodity Credit Corporation in purchasing and handling agricultural products, other than grains, that—“(1) were intended to be exported to the Union of Soviet Socialist Republics under contracts entered into prior to January 5, 1980, but “(2) cannot be exported under such contracts due to the imposition, on January 4, 1980, of restrictions on the export of agricultural products to the Union of Soviet Socialist Republics, in the same manner and under the same conditions as the Secretary purchases and handles grains under similar contracts and subject to the imposition of the same restrictions.”

+### Executive Documents

+### Exceptions From Transfer of Functions

+For exception of functions of corporations of Department of Agriculture from transfer of functions to Secretary of Agriculture by Reorg.
+Plan No. 2 of 1953, see Exceptions From Transfer of Functions note set out under section 712a of this title.